Kent State Golden Flashes women's basketball: Rivalries

 The Golden Flashes' arch-rival is the Akron Zips from the University of Akron, a fellow member of the Mid-American Conference East Division and a traditional rival in multiple sports, located approximately 10 mi southwest of Kent in Akron, Ohio.
 The Zips and Flashes first met during Kent State's final year as a club team and met for the first official time as varsity teams on February 14, 1976 at Memorial Hall in Akron during Kent State's first season as a varsity team.
 The Zips won the inaugural varsity meeting 73–67 and the two teams played in every successive season except for the 1982–83 and 1988–89 seasons.
 Akron joined the Mid-American Conference in 1992, giving the rivals two meetings per season.

 For many years, the rivalry was one-sided in favor of the Golden Flashes.
-Following the 2008 games, both Kent State wins, the Flashes built a 43–4 lead in the series, which included a run from 1989–2008 where they won 23 of 24, among them five games where the Flashes had 100 or more points in the game.
+Following the 2008 games, both Kent State wins, the Flashes built a 43–4 lead in the series, which included a run from 1989 to 2008 where they won 23 of 24, among them five games where the Flashes had 100 or more points in the game.
 Akron won at James A. Rhodes Arena in 1998 to end a 15-game Kent State winning streak in the series that began in 1989.
 Kent State won the rematch in 1998 when the teams met in Kent to start an 18-game series winning streak that ended in 2009 with a Zips win in Akron.
 Between 2009 and 2016, the Zips took 11 of 16 meetings, including eight in a row before Kent State won both games in 2017.
 Akron won for the first time in the MAC Center since 1988 with a 77–71 win in 2013, ending a 20-game losing streak in the building.
 The win also marked the first time the Zips not only won consecutive games, but also swept the season meetings in the series.
-Through the 2019–20 season, the series stands at 55–16 in favor of Kent State after a five-game winning streak for the Flashes.
+Through the 2023–24 season, the series stands at 60–18 in favor of Kent State.
 The game is also part of the multi-sport Wagon Wheel Challenge.